10 Beginner Garden Mistakes (and How to Fix Them)

 How to Sell at Farmers Markets: From Garden Surplus to Side Income You’ve got more zucchini than any family could possibly eat.
 Your jam shelf is three rows deep.
 The herb garden is producing faster than you can dry and freeze.
 Sound familiar?
 If you’re already growing more than you can use, selling at a…

 Homesteading with Kids: Age-Appropriate Tasks from Toddler to Teen One of the greatest gifts you can give your children is the knowledge of where their food comes from and the confidence that comes from real, useful work.
-Homesteading with kids isn’t about cheap labor (though the help is certainly welcome) — it’s about raising capable,…
+Homesteading with kids isn’t about cheap labor (though the help is certainly welcome), it’s about raising capable, connected,…

-🏠 Key Takeaways You can practice dozens of homesteading skills with zero outdoor space — fermentation, baking, preserving, and more A sunny windowsill or small balcony supports herbs, microgreens, and container vegetables The most valuable homestead skills to learn first: cooking from scratch, fermenting, bread baking, and food preservation 51% of homesteaders cite lack of…
+🏠 Key Takeaways You can practice dozens of homesteading skills with zero outdoor space, fermentation, baking, preserving, and more A sunny windowsill or small balcony supports herbs, microgreens, and container vegetables The most valuable homestead skills to learn first: cooking from scratch, fermenting, bread baking, and food preservation 51% of homesteaders cite lack of land…

 🏡 Key Takeaways 71% of Americans plan to grow food at home in 2025, and you don’t need acreage to join them (Frontdoor Survey) Suburban homesteaders reported saving an average of $875/year on groceries just from growing food You can raise chickens, grow vegetables, compost, and preserve food on a standard 1/4-acre suburban lot Over…